 If you keep them at home with an easy-to-plan party, you can perhaps convince the children to try some of these healthier party foods and eliminate the sugary sweets.
 Healthy party food ideas include carrot sticks and low fat dip, fruit snack cups, popcorn, oranges, apples or grapes.

 Selecting a theme and finding the coordinating décor is simple.
 Every discount and dollar store offers an endless array of Halloween party decorations, at a small cost.
 If you’re hosting an adult part, you may choose to offer alcoholic drinks.
-If so, having “heavier” foods for them to eat while they’re drinking will help them to keep the alcohol levels in their bodies lower.
+If so, having “high protein” foods for them to eat while they’re drinking will help them to keep the alcohol levels in their bodies lower.

 It is fair to make note, that some people have a lesser fondness of this “holiday.”
 There are those who may feel it focuses on overindulgence and the “darker side of life.”
 A unique alternative to the usual “All Hallow’s Eve” festivities is to offer your Sunday school friends or church-going friends an alternative – “Noah’s Ark” party.